okta/samples-android/custom-sign-in/README.md

 #### Update the URI Scheme and Base Url

 You should set baseUrl of your Okta organization.
-Also [Okta AppAuth Library][] requires to specify a unique URI in order to redirect back to your application from a web browser.
+Also [Okta OIDC Library][] requires to specify a unique URI in order to redirect back to your application from a web browser.
 To do this, you must define a gradle manifest placeholder in your app's `build.gradle`:

 ```java